 Muscles worked: Rectus abdominis (full), lower abs Level: Intermediate–Advanced

-The lowering phase — both arms and legs extending back toward the floor — is where the lower abs work hardest.
-The ball pass between hands and feet keeps the load on through the full movement.
+The lowering phase arms and legs extending back toward the floor is where the lower abs work hardest.
+The ball pass between hands and feet keeps tension on through the full movement.

 How to do it: